 As he pondered these thoughts, Joe looked around the entry way of his house.
 Things were pretty much as he had left them.
 A bit dustier perhaps and the windows certainly needed a scrub job, but otherwise, no different from his last glance at things just before he went out the door a year and a half ago.
 He was also gratified to note there was no vandalism to be seen.
 That had been a concern when he decided to leave it unattended, but he took his chances rather than rent it out and suffer damages by poor tenants.

-Satisfied with the order of things in his house, Joe moved through the rest of the house.
+Satisfied with the order of things in the foyer, Joe moved through the rest of the house.
 It was rather small consisting of a living room, dining room, kitchen on the first floor.
 Going down into the basement, an entertainment center presented itself with the standard high definition TV screen, a sound system, stacks of cd’s and a wall shelf of books.
 Most of them were either on military topics or were spy thrillers.
 John Le Carre` was a name often seen in this collection.

 Moving on, he inspected his washroom and was relieved to see a hose hadn’t broken to flood the floor away.
 He had forgotten to turn off his water from the outside and a flooded basement was always a nagging fear in his head.
 Finally, he went into his workroom where his work bench stood with an array of tools hanging neatly from hooks on a large peg board.
 Across his table stood an iron, a heating torch, and electric finishing sander.
 Special vises were clamped to the top.
 They were for mounting skis for repairs.
 Skiing was one of Joe’s few passions other than the Army, and he had become very proficient in tuning his own equipment.